sithjaisong/SJ_dissertation_appendices/README.md

 In order to construt the networks in this study, I have three functions following:

-1.compute correlation coefficient all pair of variables 2.contructing network from step1
+1. compute correlation coefficient all pair of variables

+2. contructing network from step1

-3.detact communities from step2
+3. detact communities from step2

 I also have 1 function to visulize node properties of resulted network to determine the functions of nodes has in a networks.